Locations:

 Your provider will diagnose aniridia when your baby is born.
 You should be able to see the missing irises in your baby’s eyes.

-If you’re pregnant and concerned about the fetus's risk for aniridia (or other genetic disorders), talk to your provider about genetic screening.
-Your provider will use a sample of your blood to tell how likely it is that the fetus could have a genetic disorder.
-They might also perform amniocentesis — removing and testing a small amount of amniotic fluid from the sac surrounding your developing fetus.
+If you’re pregnant and concerned about the fetus’s risk of aniridia (or other genetic disorders), talk to your provider about prenatal genetic testing.
+Your provider will use a blood test to tell how likely it is that the fetus could have a genetic disorder.
+They might also perform amniocentesis — removing and testing a small amount of your amniotic fluid.

 Management and Treatment